Stefa1994/GeDi-HNN/README.md

-# GD_HNN
+# GeDi-HNN

-This repository contains the official PyTorch implementation of GD-HNN, including both its code and the code for running other Hypergraph Neural Networks.
+This repository contains the official PyTorch implementation of GeDi-HNN, including both its code and the code for running other Hypergraph Neural Networks.

 ## Enviroment Setup
 The experiments were conducted under this specific environment: